fire1ce/3os.org/docs/windows/snippets.md

 net user Administrator /active:yes
 ```

+Change to Administrator password.

+Logout and login with Administrator

 ## Add Program to Startup - Windows 7,8,10 & Servers

 Hit WIN+R or from start menu search `run` and press enter.